Mamie Stuart: Burial

-At the conclusion of the 1961 inquest, Stuart's skeleton was retained at Cardiff University, where eminent forensic pathologist Bernard Knight is believed to have occasionally used them to teach students.
+At the conclusion of the 1961 inquest, Stuart's skeleton was retained at Cardiff University, where eminent forensic pathologist Bernard Knight is believed to have occasionally used it to teach students.
 No efforts were made to locate surviving relatives and return her body to her family.

-Stuart's great niece, Susan Oldnall, only discovered the whereabouts of her great aunt's remains in 2019 when she was approached by researchers for a programme on the CBS Reality channel focusing upon unsolved murders.
+Stuart's great niece Susan Oldnall only discovered the whereabouts of her great aunt's remains in 2019 when she was approached by researchers for a programme on the CBS Reality channel focusing upon unsolved murders.
 Oldnall then discovered her great aunt's remains were being stored in a cupboard inside a Cardiff forensic laboratory.
 The senior forensic pathologist at the laboratory, Dr. Stephen Leadbeatter, had retained the remains—despite being urged to dispose of them—in the hope a surviving member of Stuart's family might reclaim them.
 Upon learning of Oldnall's whereabouts and wishes, Leadbeatter personally took Stuart's remains to Oldnall in order that they may be interred by her family.

 Stuart's body was buried in Bishopwearmouth Cemetery in Sunderland in December 2019.
 She was buried in a grave alongside her parents.
 Four of Stuart's descendants attended the service.
 Shortly thereafter, Mrs Oldnall commented to the BBC: "She's been treated with such lack of dignity, and now she's with her parents.
 I'm not religious, but I do feel much better about it now ...
 I only did what a lot of people would have done and I hope, if there is a heaven, that the family are all finally having a good time together."